vmware-archive/bit9platform/bit9PlatformAPI/README.md

 Grouping is optional and can be defined with a single attribute: _&group=xyz_

 - There can be only one grouping field&nbsp;
-- When grouping is specified, sorting is ignored – output is automatically sorted by grouping field&nbsp;
+- When grouping is specified, sorting is ignored ï¿½ output is automatically sorted by grouping field&nbsp;

 Output of grouping is always array of objects with value and count fields.
 "Value" is group field value, and "count" is number of rows that have that name for the grouped field.
 Here is example: